mingyuchoo/docker-files/elixir/README.md

-# build Rust app with Docker
+# build Elixir app with Docker

 ## How to docker build and run